 Even if you want to meet with me during office hours, I encourage you

-To schedule an appointment: please visit my online calendar. and
+To schedule an appointment at another time: please visit my online calendar. and

 follow the directions below:

 - I teach on Mondays and Wednesdays until 3.
 If

 practical, please make special requests to meet with me on other days.

 - Search my schedule for mutually convenient times.
 To see